systematic-magic/AgingPubMed/research_papers_html.rst

 ..
 Important::

 	There is a different callout format for Supplementary Figures.
-	It is described in Supplementary Materials Check here.
+	It is described in Supplementary Materials Check :ref:`here<supplementary>`.

 |
 .. _tables_research_papers: